Ikar700/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 File 101.
 A script that encodes and decodes text using the rot13 encryption.
 Assume ASCII

 File 102.
 A script that prints every other line from the input, starting with the first line

+File 103.
+A shell script that adds two numbers stored in the environment variables WATER and STIR and prints the result